spacebird-dev/clouddns-nat-helper/README.md

 # clouddns-nat-helper

-A utility to automatically generate `A` DNS records for hosts behind a NAT based on existing AAAA records in a DNS zone.
+A utility to automatically generate Ipv4 `A` DNS records for hosts based on existing AAAA records in a DNS zone.

-## What?
-Who in their right mind would need this?
+## Use Case

-This tool was written with a rather specific scenario in mind:
+This tool was written with a the following scenario in mind:

 - You host one or more application(s)
 - The application servers are reachable normally via IPv6 and have public DNS records, while IPv4 access happens through NAT